Synternet/syntropy-devops-integrations/ipfs-terraform-ansible/Notes.md

 # AWS

-Create a separate keypair (for all)
+create AIM users and put it at [syntropy] at ~/.aws/credentials Create a separate keypair (for all)
-Have credentials in [default] at ~/.aws/credentials